Access to Information Act Annual Report - April 1, 2013, to March 31, 2014

 Pursuant to section 73 of the Act, deputy heads may delegate any of their powers, duties or functions under the Act by signing an order authorizing one or more officers or employees of the institution, who are at the appropriate level, to exercise or perform the powers, duties or functions of the head specified in the order.

-The powers, duties and functions of the president, under the Act, are delegated to the corporate secretary, Corporate Secretariat, who is the PSC’s Access to Information and Privacy (ATIP) coordinator (see Appendix A – Delegation Instrument).
+The powers, duties and functions of the PSC President, under the Act, are delegated to the corporate secretary, Corporate Secretariat, who is the PSC’s Access to Information and Privacy (ATIP) coordinator (see Appendix A – Delegation Instrument).

 The ATIP coordinator is responsible and accountable for the development, coordination and implementation of effective policies, guidelines, systems and procedures to enable the efficient processing of requests under the Act.

-The coordinator is also responsible for the development, coordination and implementation of policies, systems and procedures that are required by the Act or Treasury Board Secretariat (TBS) directives and policies.
+The coordinator is also responsible for the development, coordination and implementation of policies, systems and procedures that are required by the Act or Treasury Board of Canada (TB) directives and policies.
 The activities of the coordinator include:

 - Processing requests made under the Act;

-- Acting as spokesperson for the PSC in dealings with TBS, the Office of the Privacy Commissioner and other government departments and agencies on matters related to the Act;
+- Acting as spokesperson for the PSC in dealings with the Treasury Board of Canada Secretariat, the Office of the Information Commissioner and other government departments and agencies on matters related to the Act;

 - Responding to consultation requests submitted by other federal institutions for PSC documents;